 Vascular Access Education Program

 This comprehensive online learning program trains nurses and others who cannulate to deliver safe care for vascular access.
 All cannulators are required to complete this training every 2 years.
-Available free to all dialysis nurses in Ontario through the de Souza Institute.
+Available to all dialysis nurses in Ontario through their Regional Renal Program.

 Standardized Hemodialysis Vascular Access Referral Form